Cyber-physical system: Importance

 The US National Science Foundation (NSF) has identified cyber-physical systems as a key area of research.
+Through its CPS Program, it awards "Frontier" projects that are large-scale projects ($5-7M each) meant to significantly move the CPS technology forward.
 Starting in late 2006, the NSF and other United States federal agencies sponsored several workshops on cyber-physical systems.